-Santa Fe is an unlisted company and a Smaller Reporting Company under the rules and regulations of the SEC.
-With the exception of the Company's President and CEO, John V. Winfield, all of Santa Fe's Board of Directors consists of "independent" directors as independence is defined by the applicable rules of the SEC and NASDAQ.
+Portsmouth is an unlisted company and a Smaller Reporting Company under the rules and regulations of the SEC.
+With the exception of the Company's President and CEO, John V. Winfield, all of Portsmouth's Board of Directors consists of "independent" directors as independence is defined by the applicable rules and regulations of the SEC and NASDAQ.